 William Pontin of Ham died on 18 August 1744 and is buried at Berkeley.
 His widow Sarah (of Ham) died on 14 March 1748 and is buried in Berkeley.

-William and Sarah had two children
+William and Sarah had at least two children

 - Betty Pontin.